Why is Investing a More Powerful Tool to Build Long-term Wealth Than Saving

 How can market downturns be advantageous for investors?

 Market downturns, although daunting, can present unique buying opportunities for investors.
-During these periods, asset prices may be undervalued due to panic selling and market overreactions.
+Asset prices may be undervalued during these periods due to panic selling and market overreactions.
 Investors who recognize the temporary nature of market crises and take a contrarian approach can take advantage of these opportunities by purchasing undervalued assets.
-The 2008 housing crash is a prime example, where those who invested in undervalued assets during the chaos saw significant gains as markets eventually recovered.
+The 2008 housing crash is a prime example, where those who invested in undervalued holdings during the chaos saw significant gains as markets eventually recovered.